neuronets/nobrainer/README.md

 # nobrainer

-Neural networks for brain extraction and brain labelling from structural magnetic resonance images.
+Neural networks for brain extraction and labelling from structural magnetic resonance images.

-_Note: this is a work in progress._

 ## Examples